nikumoda/SEER-Hackathon/index.md

 <h1 style="margin-top:.25rem;">SEER Data Hackathon</h1>

 <p style="max-width:60ch;color:#475569;">
 A friendly, fast-paced weekend where students from various fields can work together on SEER cancer registry questions.
 All data is public and open-access, so no IRB approval is required to get started!
 Bring a laptop and your curiosity, no background in data science is required.
-We'll help you connect with a team, find a research question, explore the datam and shape findings into a short abstract you can keep building on.
+We'll help you connect with a team, find a research question, explore the data and shape findings into a short abstract you can keep building on.
 </p>

 <p style="display:flex;gap:.75rem;flex-wrap:wrap;margin:1rem 0;">